Paying the dairy sector's share of the biosecurity response costs.

 Was this reduction expected at this point?

-Yes, with the transition of the M. bovis programme to pest management, a new levy under the Biosecurity (Mycoplasma Bovis—Cattle Levy) Order 2024 was required to fund the programme from 1 January 2025, and the Biosecurity Response Levy is zero rated.
+Yes, with the transition of the M. bovis programme to pest management, a new levy under the Biosecurity (Mycoplasma Bovis—Cattle Levy) Order 2024 was required to fund the programme from 1 January 2025, and the Biosecurity Response Levy was zero-rated.

 Could the Biosecurity Response Levy rate increase again?